womenbuildweb3/30daysofweb3.xyz/curriculum/en/8-querying-the-graph/2-fetching-event-details.md

 ---
 title: Fetching the Event Details
-description: Fetching the Event Details
+description: Fetch event details from your subgraph.
 optional: false
 ---